zonkeynet/ZonkeyNet/README.md

 <b>SELF HOSTED SERVICES</b>
 </p>
 <p>
-ZonkeyNet Mesh Radio Network WebServer, Mumble Voip Server + PHPMumbleAdmin + BOT written in Ruby for Streaming music from youtube, soundcloud, and also Radio online.
+ZonkeyNet Mesh Radio Network WebServer, Mumble Voip Server + PHPMumbleAdmin + BOT written in Ruby for streaming music from youtube, soundcloud, and also radio online.
 Another BOT to deliver messages from chat on the Mumble server to IRC and vice versa.
-EtherPad, Tor + OnionShare support, UnrealIRCD Server + BOT for IRC commands, searching on google, twitter, and much more.
+ZonkeyPad based on <a href="ttps://github.com/ether/etherpad-lite" title="_blank" title="EtherPad-lite on GitHub">EtherPad</a> + plugin (Draw, pad preview image and more, Tor + OnionShare support, UnrealIRCD Server + BOT for IRC commands, searching on google, twitter, and much more.
 </p>
 <p>
 And of course the <b>NEW BOTS</b> to create a bridge between the <b>Airchat/ZonkeyNet radio</b> users and your preferred <b>IRC</b> Channel